Tax return – it’s never too soon to get yours filed

 It can be painful when you first go in to the payment on account regime, because you may have to pay up to 150% of a year’s tax liability in the first January.
 Thereafter, the half-yearly tax payments should become more even.

 However, once you have submitted your tax return you have certainty over the amount of tax you need to pay and by when.
-It can be a good idea to submit your tax return before the July 31 payment is due because this payment could be lower than the estimated amount would have been.
+It’s useful to submit your tax return before the July 31 payment is due because this payment could be lower than the estimated amount would have been.

 Finally, if you need time to pay your tax liability, HMRC can not agree anything with you until your tax return is filed and the sooner you can start this dialogue the better.

-Your tax return is not going to go away, but a well-organised approach to getting it done and filed will make the whole process much easier and give you clarity over how much tax to pay and when.
+Your tax return is not going to go away.
+However, a well-organised approach to getting it done and filed will make the whole process much easier and give you clarity over how much tax to pay and when.